Cryptizone/Cryptizone-Network-Suggestions/issue_template.md

-## What did you do before the error occured?
+## Please explain what the suggestion is.

-## What happened, and what do you think should have happened?
+## Please provide any screenshots of how the feature should look.

-## Please provide any screenshots/videos of the error.
+## Please provide any additional information you think is important in regards to the feature.